All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Weeks 1-4Mole darkening, new frecklesMonitor and document changes

-Ongoing useGradual mole/nevi changesRegular dermatological monitoring essential
+Ongoing useGradual mole/nevi changesRegular dermatological monitoring important

 Who Should Avoid Melanotan II